List of The Vampire Diaries characters: In The Vampire Diaries

 Caroline Elizabeth Forbes-Salvatore (née Forbes) (based on Caroline Forbes from the novels) is Elena Gilbert and Bonnie Bennett's best friend.
 She was born in Mystic Falls, Virginia on October 10, 1992.
-From season seven, she becomes one of two female leads.
 Caroline is the daughter of the Sheriff of Mystic Falls, Liz Forbes, with whom she has a troubled relationship that develops into a more loving relationship.
 Her father, Bill Forbes, left her and her mother after coming out as gay before the start of the series.
-At the beginning of the series, she is shown as a pathetic and selfish girl.
-She was described as shallow and self-absorbed, along with being jealous and envious of Elena.
-Her insecurity and competitiveness towards Elena is also shown.
-However, her character deepens and matures over the seasons.
-After she becomes a vampire, she forms confidence in herself that is not seen at the beginning of the series.
-She stops looking at her life in a shallow and negative light, and her insecurities fade as the series continues.
-Following relationships with Matt Donovan, Tyler Lockwood and Alaric Saltzman, and a one-night-stand with Klaus Mikaelson, Caroline marries Stefan Salvatore before his death.
+In season 1, she is shown as shallow and self-absorbed, control freak along with insecure and competitive towards Elena.
+She begins a relationship with Matt Donovan, their childhood friend.